gowgos5/FloatMap/README.md

 A supplement to the Grab Driver app.
 Essentially a map overlay that displays over the job cards to provide more information regarding the pick-up and drop-off locations.

 WIP:
 1) Improve accuracy of locations read.
-Currently, postal codes are used to pinpoint the locations, and the locations shown are occassionally wrong, especially in newer estates (case in point: Punggol)
+Currently, postal codes are used to pinpoint the locations, and the locations shown are occassionally wrong, especially in newer estates (case in point: Punggol) - Fixed?; used block + street instead for drop-off locations; more testings needed.
 2) Store the drop-off location to allow for early drop-off (*hint hint*)

 <br>